OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:32

-For the waywardness of the simple will kill them, and the complacency of fools will destroy them;
+For the waywardness of the simple will lead to their downfall, and the complacency of fools will bring about their ruin;

 ## Proverbs 1:33